 Can You Split Your Home Loan?

 If you want the best of both worlds—a mix of certainty and flexibility—a split home loan could be the answer.
 Splitting your loan means dividing the total loan amount into two or more parts with different interest rate types.
 For example, part fixed and part variable.
-This strategy helps balance stability with freedom to adjust repayments or access features.
+This strategy helps balance stability with the freedom to adjust repayments or access features.

 What Is a Split Loan and How It Works